-The deadline to apply to participate in the 2014 program is November 29, 2013.
-Here are the links for the two Mentorship forms:
+The deadline to apply to participate in the 2014 program was November 29, 2013, while applicatons for Mentors will be accepted until the end of December.
+Here are the links for the Mentor form:

 Matches are communicated to participants in late January.
 The availability of matches depends on the number of volunteers.
 Participants are expected to commit for one year.

 Program participants are invited to attend the First Timers/Mentorship Recognition reception at the annual ACA conference.

 Since its inception in 2003, the program has been very popular.
 Some of the responses of the participants mentors and mentored alike, are noteworthy:

 “I managed to do volunteer work with my mentor which helped me to build my confidence and apply what I’d learned.” – mentee